-An Orchestrator is part of the Access Infrastructure and provides the automated arrangement, coordination, and management of the hardware and computing resources for the instantiation of the virtualized access network, and potentially also for the virtualized NMS instance.
+An Orchestrator is attached to the Access Infrastructure and provides the automated arrangement, coordination, and management of the hardware and computing resources for the instantiation of the virtualized access network, and potentially also for the virtualized NMS instance.
 The Orchestrator provides to the Access Networks configuration information about the assigned resources by way of the CIS, and allows for dynamic adjustments of resources as long as other access networks on the same access infrastructure are not impacted.

 The ANC still knows about every detail of the lower PHY layer configurations of NA as well as the details of BH; however, the information is provided by way of CIS, as the configuration of the access infrastructure predefines the configuration parameters of the lower PHY layer.